bitfocus/companion-v3/README.md

 Warning: An early prototype that doesn't do much.
 Only tested on linux so far.

+No support for electron for now, it might be better to have a launcher application that runs a custom binary of node instead of running all in one process.

 Notes: UI based on https://github.com/bitfocus/companion/commit/32c742977882bd2afb2317b1cf4e792aa94b7612

 ### Manual Steps